saidat-tech/Dockerized-Inventory-System/README.md

 By containerizing the application, the project eliminates inconsistencies and makes deployment easier across systems.

+## Architecture Overview

+The application runs inside a Docker container that includes the Node.js runtime and all required dependencies.
+The container exposes a web service that allows users to access the inventory system through a browser.

+User requests are sent to the containerized application, where the Express API processes inventory operations and the React frontend renders the user interface.

 ## Step 1 — Create the project folder

 - Go to your Downloads folder and create the project folder then move into the project folder: